Friday, November 15, 2013

 2 jalapeno peppers, seeded and minced

 1 tablespoon finely chopped fresh ginger

 Hot cooked rice

-3. In a large skillet heat 1 Tablespoon oil on medium high heat.
+3. In a large skillet heat 1 tablespoon oil on medium high heat.
 Add the onions and jalapenos and cook for 3 minutes.
-Add the garlic and cook for 1 minute more.
-Remove the onions, peppers, and garlic from the pan and put into a medium sized bowl.
+Add the garlic and cook for 1 minute longer.
+Remove the onions, peppers, and garlic from the pan and place into a medium-sized bowl.
 Set aside.
 Use the same pan for the next step.

-4. Add 1 Tablespoon oil to the skillet and heat on medium high heat.
-Add one half of the chicken pieces, spreading them out on the pan so they are not crowded.
+4. Add 1 tablespoon oil to the skillet and heat on medium-high heat.
+Add 1/2 of the chicken pieces, spreading them out on the pan so they are not crowded.
 Brown for a few minutes on each side.
 When the chicken pieces are cooked through, and no pink remains, remove from pan, add to the bowl with the onions.
 Cook the second batch of chicken pieces the same way.
 Remove from pan, add to bowl with onions.

-5. Add the coconut milk, minus a couple Tablespoons, to the skillet.
-In a small bowl, mix the remaining coconut milk with the corn starch to dissolve the corn starch.
+5. Add the coconut milk, minus a couple tablespoons, to the skillet.
+In a small bowl, mix the 2 tablespoons of coconut milk with the corn starch.
 Add the corn starch mixture back to the skillet with the coconut milk.
-Cook on medium heat and stir till thick and bubbly.
-Mix in the worcestershire sauce.
+Cook on medium heat and stir until thick and bubbly.
+Mix in the Worcestershire sauce.
 Add chicken mixture, basil, and ginger.
 Cook 2 minutes more to cook through.
+Serve over rice.